Shared Metadata for Data-Centric Materials Science: Towards FAIR metadata schemas for computational materials science

-The current version of {\em \mbox{NOMAD} Metainfo} includes more than 400 metadata-schema items\cite{metainfo_note}.
-To summarize, the {\em \mbox{NOMAD} Metainfo} addresses the FAIR-data principles in the following sense: \begin{itemize} \item {\em Findability} is enabled by unique names and a human-understandable description; \item {\em Accessibility} is enabled by the PID assigned to each metadata-schema item, which can be accessed via a ReSTful \cite{REST} API, specifically developed for the {\em \mbox{NOMAD} Metainfo}.
+To summarize, the {\em \mbox{NOMAD} Metainfo} addresses the FAIR-data principles in the following sense: \begin{itemize} \item {\em Findability} is enabled by unique names and a human-understandable description; \item {\em Accessibility} is enabled by the PID assigned to each metadata-schema item, which can be accessed via a RESTful \cite{fielding2000architectural} API (i.e., an API supporting the access via web services, through common protocols, such as HTTP), specifically developed for the {\em \mbox{NOMAD} Metainfo}.
 Essentially all \mbox{NOMAD} data are open access and users who wish to search and download data do not need to identify themselves.
 They only need to accept the CC BY license.
 Uploaders can decide for an embargo.
-These data are then shared with a selected group of colleagues.
-The embargo can last for up to 3 years. \item {\em Interoperability} is enabled by the extensibility of the schema and the category-type metadata, which can be linked to existing and future ontologies (see Section \ref{sec:onto}). \item {\em Reusability/Repurposability/Recyclability} is enabled by the modular/hierarchical structure that allows for accessing calculations at different abstraction scales, from the single observables in a code run to a whole complex workflow (see Section \ref{sec:workflow}). \\ \end{itemize}
+These data are then shared with a selected group of colleagues. \item {\em Interoperability} is enabled by the extensibility of the schema and the category-type metadata, which can be linked to existing and future ontologies (see Section ``Outlook on ontologies in materials science''). \item {\em Reusability/Repurposability/Recyclability} is enabled by the modular/hierarchical structure that allows for accessing calculations at different abstraction scales, from the single observables in a code run to a whole complex workflow (see Section ``Metadata for Computational Workflows'').\\ \end{itemize}